olaq/PolygonPeril/readme.md

 # Polygon Peril

-Polygon Peril is a 2D game where the player must avoid a triangle while collecting circles to gain points.
+Polygon Peril is a 2D game where the player must avoid a triangles while collecting round shapes to gain points.
 The player has 3 lives.
-Good luck!

 ## How to Play

-1. Avoid the triangle.
+1. Avoid the poity ones.
-2. Collect the circles to gain points.
+2. Collect the round ones.
 3. You have 3 lives.

 ## Installation